Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part4_good_bad_logit_movie_reviews_XOR.md

 ## 1. Analysis of IMDB movie reviews

 Now for a little practice!
 We want to solve the problem of binary classification of IMDB movie reviews.
 We have a training set with marked reviews, 12500 reviews marked as good, another 12500 bad.
 Here, it's not easy to get started with machine learning right away because we don't have the matrix $X$; we need to prepare it.
-We will use a simple approach: bag of words model.
+We will use a simple approach: the bag of words model.
 Features of the review will be represented by indicators of the presence of each word from the whole corpus in this review.
 The corpus is the set of all user reviews.
-The idea is illustrated by a picture
+The idea is illustrated by the picture below

 ```{figure} /_static/img/topic4_bag_of_words.svg
 ```